-The Eleanor Arms has been selling beer on Old Ford Road for almost 150 years, but the last 11 under Frankie Colclough’s stewardship have been as busy as any.
-The pub has hosted Olympians, raised tens of thousands of pounds for charity, and served as the backdrop for 2015’s steamiest nude calendar.
-And that’s not even the half of it.
+The Eleanor Arms has been selling beer on Old Ford Road for almost 150 years, but that’s not even the half of it, finds Frederick O’Brien.

 The Eleanor Arms’ cream and red exterior is assured and unassuming, especially in contrast with some of London’s swankier new pubs.
 Inside real ale is served from a dark wood bar, which sits between the pub’s two main spaces.
 On one side a jumble of tables and stools huddle round a redbrick fireplace; the other sagging leather sofas surround the pool table.
 Beyond that is the beer garden.
 It’s an open, convivial setup.

 Frankie serves as landlord, DJ, and quizmaster at The Eleanor Arms.
 Quizzes are held on the first Thursday of every month, with the proceeds going to St. Joseph’s Hospice in Hackney.
 When Frankie and his wife, Lesley, bought the pub, a regular told them the previous owners used to have a donation jar on the bar and asked whether the tradition could be brought back.
 Frankie obliged, and fundraising for the hospice soon became a pub staple.
 They’ve raised money for Parkinson’s and Alzheimer’s research, London’s Air Ambulance, Whizz-Kidz, St Martin-in-the-Fields, amongst others.